 By Evan Ketchabaw The Varsity Boys' Bas-ketball team is on the road to recovery after a rocky start to their sea-son.
 Their current re-cord is five wins to sev-en losses.
 Leading the team this year are senior captains Sam Brandeis, Garrett Hughes and team has focused on finding more ways to score.
 The team wants to spread the opposing team's defense and score points along the perim-eter.
-Off the court, improv-ing team's chemistry has been vital late in the team has focused on up with other teams but lose it in the third quarter so the goal is to keep up the energy.
+Off the court, improv-ing team's chemistry has been vital late in the team has focused on has helped improve their make a quick turn around up with other teams but lose it in the third quarter so the goal is to keep up the energy.
 Team chemistry is a key factor this year and working together to get future wins," said captain Kaveri Reddy, a senior.